-Public Benevolent Institutions can apply for charity tax concessions and may be eligible to be endorsed as a deductible gift recipient (DGRs) by the Australian Taxation Office (ATO).
+A PBI can apply for charity tax concessions and may be eligible to be endorsed as a deductible gift recipient (DGR) by the Australian Taxation Office (ATO).

-If you want your organisation to be endorsed as a DGR under the Public Benevolent Institution category, it must first be registered as a charity with the subtype of Public Benevolent Institution with the ACNC, and then satisfy other ATO requirements.
+If you want your organisation to be endorsed as a DGR under the PBI category, it must first be registered as a charity with the subtype of Public Benevolent Institution with the ACNC, and then satisfy other ATO requirements.

 For more information, see our Commissioner's Interpretation Statement: Public Benevolent Institutions.

 The legal meaning of a Public Benevolent Institution